-Once key players are identified (whether through document/data review or not), direct engagement and questioning on individual perspectives on matters subject to review are key parts of any internal investigation and can often (as is discussed below) be the most complicated step.
+Once key players are identified (whether through document/data review or some other source), direct engagement and questioning to gather individual perspectives on matters subject to review are key parts of any internal investigation and can often (as is discussed below) be the most complicated step.

-A decision should be made early on as to how the factual findings and - if outside counsel is involved - the legal conclusions stemming from an internal investigation will be memorialized and reported.
-In some cases, oral briefings/presentations to key stakeholders may be enough, and in others, formal, written reports can facilitate information sharing with key stakeholders and, depending on the privileged nature of such reports and external pressures, with regulators, auditors and/or the public.
+A decision should be made early on as to whether and how the factual findings and - if outside counsel is involved - the legal conclusions stemming from an internal investigation will be memorialized and reported.
+In some cases, oral briefings/presentations to key stakeholders may be enough, and in others, formal, written reports can facilitate information sharing with key stakeholders.
+Such decisions may depend on the privileged nature of such reports and external pressures, with regulators, auditors and/or the public.